cpuNram/dsa/graph-theory/JourneyToMoon/README.md

 Using Depth First Search find the connected components (=countries) and number of nodes (=astronauts representing country).

-One of the interesting test case (Test Case #11) hat failed for me:
+One of the interesting test case (Test Case #11) that failed for me:

 Input: